 The role of physical stores will transform.
 Most small-format offline channels will be digitalized and linked to online platforms, and overcome the barriers related to economies of scale.
 Throughout the customer journey, most successful retailers will engage with customers via online or offline channels.
 Cashless transactions and ubiquitous traceability of consumption will become the norm.

-Personalized content in media and personalized marketing are leading the way in China.
+Personalized content in media and personalized marketing is leading the way in China.
 By 2027, the personalization of products and services will become a necessity for businesses.
-The emergence of AI, robotics, 3-D printing and other technologies has reduced the cost of personalizing product design, manufacturing and consumer communications.
+The emergence of AI, robotics, 3-D printing, and other technologies has reduced the cost of personalizing product design, manufacturing, and consumer communications.

 Rapid technological development is creating both opportunities and risks for consumers and society.
 Digitalization and privacy are major concerns in China, especially if a small group of companies owns billions of consumer data points privacy infringement is a big problem.
 It may pose a serious problem unless a regulatory framework protecting Chinese consumers’ privacy is put in place.

 Another concern is the inequality of inclusive growth.
 The digital gap between those who have access to technology and its benefits and those who do not will widen as technology advances.
 Solving this requires understanding and serving the different needs and aspirations of people across all demographics.

 The rising toll technology takes on the environment and sustainability, must also be addressed.
 On November 2017 Singles’ Day online sale in China, overall orders from major e-commerce platforms summed up to 850 million RMB, according to China’s State Post Bureau, requiring at least 331 million packages to be shipped from one day’s purchases.
 Packages and vehicles required for delivery create major environmental and infrastructure challenges that will become more problematic as the industry grows.